gibsonlab/chronostrain/README.md

 ## Second method: env variables

-By default, ChronoStrain uses the variable `CHRONOSTRAIN_INI`.
+By default, ChronoStrain looks for the variable `CHRONOSTRAIN_INI`, if the `-c` option is not specified.
 The following is equivalent to using the -c option from the above example:
 ```bash
 export CHRONOSTRAIN_INI=examples/exmaple_configs/chronostrain.ini.example